Informational Autocrats, Diverse Societies: Information Manipulation in Monolithic Societies

-Whether Assumption \ref{ass:single-peakedness} is satisfied only depends on the distribution of types, $f$, and the sender's prior, $p_s$.
+Whether the virtual density is single-peaked only depends on the distribution of types, $f$, and the autocrat's prior, $p_s$.
 In the remainder of this subsection, we find a set of easy-to-check sufficient conditions for the virtual density to the single-peaked.
-If receivers have a common prior which coincides with the sender's prior, then the single-peakedness of the virtual density is equivalent to the single-peakedness of the density of costs: \begin{proposition} Suppose $p_r=p_s$ for all $r$.
-The virtual density $h(\mu)$ is single-peaked in $\mu$ if and only if the density of costs $f(c)$ is single-peaked in $c$. \end{proposition} If receivers have a common cost, on the other hand, then the single-peakedness of the virtual density is implied by a condition that is weaker than the log-concavity of the density of priors: \begin{proposition} Suppose $c_r=c$ for all $r$.
-The virtual density $h(\mu)$ is single-peaked if the density of priors $f(p)$ satisfies:
+If citizens have a common prior that coincides with the autocrat's prior, then the single-peakedness of the virtual density is equivalent to the single-peakedness of the density of costs:

+\begin{proposition} Suppose $p_r=p_s$ for all $r$.
+The virtual density $h(\mu)$ is single-peaked in $\mu$ if and only if the density of costs $f(c)$ is single-peaked in $c$. \end{proposition}

+If citizens instead have a common cost, then the single-peakedness of the virtual density is implied by a condition that is weaker than the log-concavity of the density of priors:

+\begin{proposition} Suppose $c_r=c\in(0,1)$ for all $r$.
+The virtual density $h(\mu)$ is single-peaked if the density of priors $f(p)$ is strictly positive for all $p\in(0,1)$ and satisfies